 - was undertaken within 10 years prior to your skills assessment application date

 - was paid and continuous for a minimum of 20 hours per week with the same employer – Irregular periods averaging 20 hours a week over several weeks/months will not be considered - unpaid/partially paid leave or volunteer services and experience carried out as part of a qualification will not be considered for skilled employment.

-To be assessed for skilled employment, you
+To be assessed for skilled employment, you must provide:

 The employment reference must include the below information:

-- Direct contact number and email address of the person writing the reference.
+- direct contact number and email address of the person writing the reference.
 Personal phone numbers or addresses will not be accepted

-- Job title
+- job title

-- Detailed job description or task list – Duties and responsibilities must be stated by your employer.
+- detailed job description or task list – duties and responsibilities must be stated by your employer.
 Generic job descriptions are not acceptable and will not be considered.
 Ensure that job description or task list reflects daily and monthly tasks you perform in your role.
 Tasks copied from the Australian Bureau of Statistics (ABS) occupation definitions will not be accepted

-- Whether the role was permanent, temporary or contract
+- whether the role was permanent, temporary or contract

 If you are self-employed you must provide a statutory declaration/affidavit with the following information:

-- Details of the nature of your business/company, your position, the type of work you do and how many hours a week you were employed by the business.
+- details of the nature of your business/company, your position, the type of work you do and how many hours a week you were employed by the business.

 We will also require the following original colour scanned documents:

-- Practicing certificate
+- practicing certificate

 - reference from two or more clients on letterhead, stating the work done by your business and the time period your business was employed by the referee.

 For our full website terms and conditions click here.